hpennington/kanception/README.md

 # Contributing

 Please come help me work on this project.
-It's security hardeing, performance optimizations, and lots of features.
+It needs security hardening, performance optimizations, and lots of features added.
+Don't hesitate to make a PR!